When to Use Kafka vs Databricks: A Practical Decision Framework

 The Modern Data Architecture Pattern

-Source Systems → Kafka Connect → Kafka → Databricks → Data Warehouse → BI/Applications
+Source Systems → Kafka Connect (CDC) → Kafka Topics → Databricks/Spark → Data Warehouse → BI/ML Applications

 ↓

-• Real-time capabilities via Kafka for event streaming
+• Real-time event streaming via Kafka (5-200ms latency for operational use cases)

-• Heavy compute power via Databricks for transformations and ML
+• Scalable compute via Databricks for complex transformations, aggregations, and ML pipelines

 Modern technology infrastructure